JoyOlogun/JoyOlogun/README.md

 - 👋 Hi, I’m @JoyOlogun
 - 👀 I’m interested in Software Product Management
 - 🌱 Experienced in both Agile and waterfall methodology
-- 💞️ I’m looking for product management Intern/Entry role job
+- 💞️ I’m looking for product management Intern/Entry level role
 - 📫 You can reach me on joyologun08@gmail.com

 <!---